Jirinrin/AYA/README.md

 - Make sure there are no 'any's in the project: custom types that are based on some other type
 - And clone objects and such
 - In .help for all commands does not show deep versions, only appends `-deep version available`
+- Make getting directory at first into a feedback loop